piotrpolak/pepiscms/README.md

 ### Unattended installation

-PepisCMS can be configured in an unattended way.
+PepisCMS can be installed and configured in an unattended way.

 The following BASH variables can be used to control the installation parameters: